 Part of fence etiquette is keeping your neighbors informed.
 Even if your design meets HOA requirements, it’s common courtesy to give your neighbors a heads-up about your plans.

 Have a conversation with your neighbors about your plans.
 You may find they are also thinking of putting up a new fence.
-It is common for neighbors to share the cost of the fence, but some neighbor’s may not be interested or it may not be a priority or in their budget at the time.
+It is common for neighbors to share the cost of the fence, but some neighbors may not be interested, or it may not be a priority or in their budget.
 It doesn’t hurt to ask if they are willing to share the cost.

-What is the Good Side of a Fence
+Make Sure Your Neighbors Get the Good Side of the Fence